Author: Heather McFadden

 Manufacturing everything possible in Petaluma isn’t about nostalgia or marketing claims.
 It’s a practical choice rooted in how we believe components should be made: thoughtfully, carefully, and with long-term use in mind.

 From raw material to finished product, nearly every step happens here.
 It’s slower.
 It’s more hands-on.
 And it’s exactly why our components are built the way they are.
+Made under one roof.

 • Serviceability matters